For United Parcel Service Inc. [UPS], Analyst sees a rise to $162. What next?

 Sponsored

-If we look at the average trading volume of 3.44M shares, UPS reached to a volume of 3692429 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 3.48M shares, UPS reached a trading volume of 6427642 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about United Parcel Service Inc. [UPS]:
+What do top market gurus say about United Parcel Service Inc. [UPS]?

 Atlantic Equities have made an estimate for United Parcel Service Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on June 06, 2023.

-United Parcel Service Inc. [UPS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.69.
-With this latest performance, UPS shares gained by 0.85% in over the last four-week period, additionally sinking by -1.88% over the last 6 months – not to mention a drop of -6.22% in the past year of trading.
+United Parcel Service Inc. [UPS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.67.
+With this latest performance, UPS shares dropped by -0.43% in over the last four-week period, additionally sinking by -4.35% over the last 6 months – not to mention a drop of -8.24% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and United Parcel Service Inc. [UPS] shares currently have an operating margin of +12.96 and a Gross Margin at +20.07.
 United Parcel Service Inc.’s Net Margin is presently recorded at +11.54.